 Value and classification of real estate must be established on January 2nd each year.

 Office staff, along with the independent licensed assessors that have been hired by individual taxing districts, visit properties to establish estimated market values.

-Record data that may have an impact on market value, some examples include:
+The assessor will record data that may have an impact on market value, some examples include: